olliephillips/webbleMQ/README.md

 [Application is running here](https://olliephillips.github.io/webbleMQ/)

 My experiments with Web Bluetooth.
 Designed primarily for use with Puck.js.
-Currently supports `Relay`, `Console` and `MQTT (Unannounced)` mode.
+Currently supports `Relay`, `Console` and two `MQTT` modes.

 Relay mode - One device as master can control several devices as slave.
 For example turning LEDs on and off with a program running on master device such as this: